-Try this easy version of beef stroganoff with tender flank steak and juicy mushrooms.
+Easy beef stroganoff with flank steak and mushrooms

 With considerable variations eaten throughout the world, beef stroganoff is such a popular dish that many don’t realize it actually originated in Russia in the 1800s.
 Some believe that the name of the dish can be attributed to the Stroganov family, who were a family of rich and successful businessmen and statesmen.
 Classic beef stroganoff is traditionally made with sautéed beef and a sour cream sauce, and nowadays most Americans enjoy it over a bed of twisted egg noodles.
 Today I’m sharing my easy version of beef stroganoff — no sour cream involved, thin flank steak as my choice of beef, mushrooms and shallots included, and everything cooks in one pot including the egg noodles.